In the Twilights of Dew and of Fire (1)

 “Does it look like I need your help?” the judge barked.

+Well?”
+The judge tapped her nails on her blotter, pursed her lips.
+Joe inspected his shoeshine.
 “I have no choice then.”
-She waved them back to their seats and, after some commentary, dismissed the case, the jury, the attorneys, the reporters, the courtroom.
-She shook her head in annoyance as she left the bench.
+She shooed them to their seats with a black look and, after some commentary, dismissed the case, the jury, the attorneys, the reporters, the courtroom.

-Catherine and Joe slumped in their chairs while Rita gathered the papers spread over the table.
-The attorney sauntered out, smug and haughty, but the defendant sidled over to their table.
-He leaned toward them, bent almost to a right angle, fully into their space, freezing them with the sudden movement.
-He hummed a few bars of Free Ride, and when he looked directly at Catherine, he sucked air across his teeth.
-The bailiff hurried to their aid, but the man straightened, settled his coat lapels and left without a backward glance.
+Catherine and Joe slumped in their chairs.
+Counsel for the defense sauntered out, smoothing her hair as she passed, but the defendant sidled over.
+One hand caressed the knot of his tie.
+He hummed a few bars of Free Ride, and when he looked at Catherine, he sucked air across his teeth.
+The bailiff hurried to their aid, but the man backed away, his hands in the air.

-“That is one evil dude,” the bailiff offered.
-“I’m sorry, man.”
+“That is one evil dude,” the bailiff said.
+“I’m sorry, folks.”

 “He’s more than that, Cathy, and you know it.”